sunny0402/pytest-101/README.md

 ## Notes

 Parametrize on the fly.
+Meaning within a test.
 Parametrize for different browsers.
+Browser automation.
-Data driven tests.
+Parametrize for data driven tests.
+Parametrize at fixture level and pass to test.

-putest -v -s
+pytest -v -s